Success of Your Dog Vs Performance Requirements

 Passion and Performance

-Disc dogger’s have a problem.
+Disc dog enthusiasts have a problem.
 We all want to play this game so darned much that it’s hard to remain consequent and focused on the component skills that build our game.

-Once your dogs start to approach the realm of performance potential, it becomes hard to balance the success of your dog with your expectations and the performance requirements of the game.
-Performance requirements overwhelm you.
+Once a dogs start to approach the realm of performance potential, it becomes hard to balance the success of the dog with the expectations and performance requirements of the game.
+Performance requirements overwhelm the handler.
 This is classic putting the cart before the horse behavior and can be very detrimental to a team’s long term potential.

-This problem really shows itself with Type A people – goal setters, achievers, overachievers, highly competitive folk… Process or, “How is it happening?
-What do I need to do to make it better?” often gets overwhelmed by performance, “It’s Happening!
+This problem really shows itself with Type A people – goal setters, achievers, overachievers, highly competitive folk… Process — “How is it happening?
+What do I need to do to make it better?” — often gets overwhelmed by performance, “It’s Happening!
 It’s Happening!
 More!
 What’s next?”

-Performance of a skill does not mean understanding.
+Performance does not mean understanding.
 Skills can be performed without the dog or handler understanding them.
 Most behaviors in dog sports happen this way.
-It isn’t until we push the limits of the dog and handler’s understanding with performance requirements or new situations that we find the weak links of the behavior chain.
+It isn’t until the limits of the dog and handler’s understanding are pushed that the weak links of the behavior chain reveal themselves.

 False Security of Plan B